 Nevertheless, we have added that this may also be a limitation of the work in the Discussion of the revised manuscript (P. XX, Lines XX-XX):

-48
+While a previous study found that ALS ascertainment from the Danish National Patient Register was highly reliable,48 outcome misclassification cannot be ruled out, nor can the possibility that date of diagnosis and symptom onset were irregularly aligned.

 6. Methods: "… we removed the EC concentration from the total PM2.5 mass concentration …."
 How did you "remove" EC?
 Subtraction?
 Using residuals from a regression model?